wentasah/boardproxy/README.md

       ClientAliveInterval 60
       ClientAliveCountMax 5

-With this configurations, users (students) run the following command to connect to the baord:
+With this configuration, users (students) run the following command to connect to the board:

     ssh login@board-server.example.com